Chaoses-Ib/ComputerSoftware/Software Engineering/UML/State Machine Diagram.md

   You can use an any receive event to specify a type of “else” transition.
 - Completion event

   A completion event takes place when everything to be done in the current state is completed.
-If a state has an outgoing transition without any event speciﬁed, the completion event triggers this transition.
+If a state has an outgoing transition without any event specified, the completion event triggers this transition.

 ## State transitions
 The change from one state to another is referred to as a **state transition**.